hongquang198/moviebrowser/README.md

 Listing page without cache: Basic (error + button) Search page: Not handled
 Movie detail page: Works but no offline indicator
+6. Haven't implemented CustomHttpsClient, so every time sending https request, we currently have to modify the request's headers to pass API key
 ## Future Enhancements

 - [ ] Embedded video player for trailers